moshfeu/vscode-diff-merge/README.md

 - [ ] Allow to change the "save" key binding
 - [ ] Focus the tab when asking to compare a file that already open
 - [ ] Add option to ignore files by pattern (?)
-- [ ] Add more themes and try to match vscode current theme with the extension's editor theme

 ## Known issues